billjuv/ESP32-Renogy-LoRa/README.md

 ## Notes

 - The Wonderer 10A responds to Modbus at 2400 baud in some configurations and 9600 in others — if 9600 fails, try 2400.
-- I saw reports that the Wonderer 10A could not supply the power for the ESP board from the RJ12 port.
-The one I purchased in 2026 worked.
+- Some sources report that the Wonderer 10A cannot supply enough power for an ESP32 from its RJ12 port.
+The unit purchased in 2026 worked fine via its USB-A port.
 - Signal range tested at -79 RSSI at the far end of a residential yard using a small coil antenna oriented horizontally.
 A vertical antenna will improve this.
 - The 60-second poll interval is conservative and well within LoRa duty cycle limits.